All nine pulled alive from mine

 A drilling crew punched a hole into the air pocket at 10:16 p.m.
 Saturday, according to reports from the scene.
 Rescuers lowered a telephone down an air shaft 6 inches in diameter and made contact with the miners a short time later, officials said.

 "This is a miracle," said John Weir, a spokesman for Black Wolf Coal Co., the mine's owner.
+"We're going to get them out.
+We're going to get them with their families."

 "All nine are alive, and we believe that all nine are in pretty good shape," Pennsylvania Gov. Mark Schweiker said.